autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/10/README.md

 <br>

-* we write an exploit at `src/10/ReentrancyExploit.sol`:
+* we write the following exploit, located at  `src/10/ReentrancyExploit.sol`:

 <br>